tammylsilva/Collocation_sand_lance_predators/README.md

-# Title: High collocation between sand lance and top predators: implications for conservation and management
+# Title: High collocation of sand lance and top predators: implications for conservation and management

 This repository contains data and code for the above manuscript